Easy English Muffin Toasting Bread Recipe

 Ingredients:

-3 cups all-purpose flour (we like to do 1 c whole wheat and 2 c all purpose)
+3 cups all-purpose flour (we like to do 1 cup whole wheat and 2 cups all-purpose)

 1 1/2 teaspoons salt